StephenButtolph/canoto/README.md

 In order to ensure that the hash of the serialized data does not change, it is important to carefully avoid re-serializing a message that was previously serialized.

-For canonical serialization formats, the hash of the serialized data is guaranteed never to change, and every correct implementation of the format will produce the same hash.
+For canonical serialization formats, the hash of the serialized data is guaranteed never to change.
+Every correct implementation of the format will produce the same hash.

 ## Why be read compatible with Proto?

-By being read compatible with Proto, users of the Canoto format to inherit some of the cross language support that Proto has already made.
+By being read compatible with Proto, users of the Canoto format inherit some Proto's cross language support.

 If an application only needs to read Canoto messages, but not write them, it can simply treat the Canoto message as a Proto message.